afwingnut/dotfiles/README.md

 Dotfiles for my Void desktop.

-Use config (an alias in your .bashrc) instead of git for typical git operations.
+Use config (gadd, gcom, and gpush aliases in your .bashrc) instead of git for typical git operations.

 STRAIGHT FROM Derek Taylor's YouTube video (https://www.youtube.com/watch?v=tBoLDpTWVOM)